wosstate1687/svs/README.md

 - Use Fire Crystals

 ⨉ DON’T:
-Upgrade pets / Upgrade hero shards / Upgrade Gear / Use any other speed-ups
+Upgrade pets / Use hero shards / Upgrade Gear / Use any other speed-ups
 ```

 ### Day 2: